Mubashir970/AWS_Serverless_Architecture/README.md

-# Serverless Student Management System — AWS
+# Serverless Management System — AWS
 Serverless Student Management System

 A cloud-native serverless web application built using AWS services that allows users to add and retrieve student details through a web interface without managing any servers.